tbidne/tbidne.github.io/_posts/2020-06-29-monads-monoids.md

 > Notice that the implication is one-way i.e. the converse is not necessarily true.

 This is due to there being more than one way of defining a "monoid in the category of endofunctors".
-We have defined the monoidal product $$\otimes$$ to be $$\circ$$, functor composition.
+We have taken the monoidal product $$\otimes$$ to be $$\circ$$, functor composition.
 In this case, yes, a monoid in this category is exactly a monad.

 But observe that this definition leaves open the possibility of using a different monoidal product.
-In particular, we could take $$\otimes$$ to be **Day Convolution**, sometimes written as $$\star$$.
+In particular, we could take $$\otimes$$ to be [**Day Convolution**](https://en.wikipedia.org/wiki/Day_convolution), sometimes written as $$\star$$.
 In this case we get a _different_ "monoid in the category of endofunctors", and in fact a monoid in this category is a **lax monoidal functor**, not a monad.